-Between 1989 and 2003, civil war consumed the small West African nation of Liberia, resulting in the death of 250,000 individuals and the displacement of one third of the Liberian population.
-All parties to the conflict committed grave abuses of human rights, including forced disappearance, torture, rape, and extrajudicial killings against civilians.
-Though Liberia has made some progress in rebuilding since the end of the conflict in areas like infrastructure development and security, major obstacles to sustainable peace beset the country, not least a culture of impunity for wartime crimes.
+Between 1989 and 2003, civil war consumed the small West African nation of Liberia, resulting in the estimated deaths of 150,000 to 250,000 men, women and children, and the displacement of over half the country’s population.
+All parties to the conflict were responsible for grave crimes and human rights atrocities, including torture, rape, sexual slavery, summary executions, and forced conscription of child soldiers.
+Since 2003, Liberia has made significant progress in areas such as infrastructure development and security, yet major obstacles remain to long-term growth and sustainable peace, not least an enduring culture of impunity for civil war era atrocities.

 Origins: American Colonization and Discrimination (1822-1989)

-In 1817, the American Colonization Society, a group of white American citizens (including slaveholders) established Liberia as a safe haven for emancipated American slaves, and helped relocate approximately 12,000 black Americans to West Africa. .
-In 1847, the colony declared its independence from the ACS and ratified a constitution guaranteeing individual rights and creating a tri-partite system of government, making Liberia the oldest democracy in Africa.
-However, as the new republic violently extended its territorial control over the land populated by indigenous tribes, its new legal system reserved the rights enshrined in the constitution solely for the Americo-Liberian settlers and their descendants.
-Systematically discriminating against indigenous Liberians, the state deprived them of meaningful political, economic, and educational opportunities.
+In 1817, a group of American citizens established Liberia as a colony for emancipated American slaves, and helped relocate approximately 12,000 people to West Africa.
+In 1847, the colony declared its independence and ratified a constitution guaranteeing individual rights, and making Liberia the oldest democracy in Africa.

 Civil War: Part I (1989-1997)